-In fall 2016, the UC Writing Centre is offering a special opportunity for students who wish to develop their skills as creative writers.
-UC's Barker Fairley Distinguished Visitor for 2016-17, award-winning writer André Alexis, will be available to meet with UC and UC program students in free fifty-minute one-on-one sessions.
+In 2020-21, the UC Writing Centre is offering a special opportunity for students interested in creative writing.
+UC's Barker Fairley Distinguished Visitor for 2020-21, award-winning fiction writer and educator Carrianne Leung, is available to meet with UC and UC program students in free fifty-minute one-on-one sessions.

-- want to read through any piece of writing for immediate feedback
+- want to read through a piece of creative fiction or creative non-fiction for immediate feedback.

-Note: Graduates of UC or a UC program who have won a past Norma Epstein Foundation Award in Creative Writing may book an appointment with the Barker Fairley Visitor.
+Note: Graduates of UC or a UC program who have won a past Norma Epstein Foundation Award in Creative Writing will be able to book an appointment with the Barker Fairley Visitor.
 For more information, please contact the director of the UC Writing Centre.

 Make sure to register if it's your first time using the booking system.
 Then select the schedule BFV Fall 2020 near the top of the window.

 Carrianne Leung is a fiction writer and educator.
 She holds a Ph.D. in Sociology and Equity Studies from OISE/University of Toronto.
 Her debut novel, The Wondrous Woo, published by Inanna Publications was shortlisted for the 2014 Toronto Book Awards.
 Her collection of linked stories, That Time I Loved You, was released in 2018 by HarperCollins and in 2019 in the US by Liveright Publishing.
 It received starred reviews from Kirkus Reviews, named as one of the Best Books of 2018 by CBC, That Time I Loved You was awarded the Danuta Gleed Literary Award 2019, shortlisted for the Toronto Book Awards 2019 and long listed for Canada Reads 2019.
 Leung’s work has also been appeared in The Puritan, Ricepaper, The Globe and Mail, Room Magazine, Prairie Fire and Open Book Ontario.